 No, they won't take it as well, but if you have to feed it will keep them from starving and you won't have to make syrup and you won't have to buy feeders and you won't have any drowned bees.

 Split by the box.

-If you've got a booming hive you want to split in the spring, don't look for the queen, don't look for brood, just split it by boxes.
-The bottom two boxes that are seriously occupied by bees probably have brood in them.
+One of the upsides of smaller boxes is that you can manage the hives "by the box" rather than "by the frame".
+Heddon was one of the first proponents of this style of management and it was one of the selling points of his hive "back in the day."
+If you run all eight frame mediums and you've got a booming hive you want to split in the spring, don't look for the queen, don't look for brood, just split it by the box.
+Even with deeps a booming hive that has the bottom two boxes seriously occupied by bees probably has brood in both of them.
 Of course success is mostly dependent on being able to guess pretty accurately that you have brood and stores in both boxes.
 If you're wrong, you'll end up with one box empty after only a day or so.
 But if you are right, you've saved a lot of work.
 With eight frame mediums (which are half the volume of a ten frame deep) the odds of this working on a hive that is at least four boxes (the equivalent of two ten frame deeps) is twice as good.
 By going every other box you maximize the odds of getting brood and stores in both resulting colonies.
 You just deal the boxes like cards.
 Put a bottom board on each side and do "one for you and one for you" until you're done.
+Then add two empty boxes (full of frames of course and drawn comb if you have it...) on top.
 Come back in a month and see how they are doing.